Soft Autumn: The Ultimate Guide

 Soft Autumn Blush & Bronzer

 Traditionally, bronzer is a great addition to the Autumn makeup palette.
-But the Soft Autumn has a very delicate balance of muted tones, so anything overly shimmery or pigmented can detract from you beauty.
+But the Soft Autumn has a very delicate balance of muted tones, so anything overly shimmery or pigmented can detract from your beauty.

 If you are set on using a bronzer over blush opt for a peachier shade with not a lot of shimmer, or a muted light tan shade.